Your support is key 🔑

 • tax records

 Some can apply online

 For residents who received their first Pa. driver’s license or ID card after September 2003, which PennDOT estimated is around 3.5 million people, the agency may already have documents on file.

 If you’re in that group, you can go online to check if your docs are there, and if so, fill out a form so that PennDOT can mark your record as “verified.”
 If you’re lucky enough to have that status, you’ll be able to apply for and receive Real ID via mail.

-PennDOT Deputy Secretary for Driver and Vehicle Services Kurt Myers told Billy Penn he expects just over 10 percent of the approximately 10.6 million Pennsylvania residents with driver’s licenses or ID cards will upgrade by October 2020.
-Only another 1.2 million people are expected to get Real ID after that deadline.
+PennDOT Deputy Secretary for Driver and Vehicle Services Kurt Myers told Billy Penn in 2018 he expects just over 10% of the approximately 10.6 million Pennsylvania residents with driver’s licenses or ID cards will upgrade.
+Another 1.2 million people are expected to get Real ID after that deadline.